-- 7.1 It is the Commissioner's responsibility under the Code to approve a Treasury Policy Statement. - 7.2 The Commissioner delegates the review and scrutiny of the Treasury Management Strategy and Policies, along with monitoring performance by receiving the mid-year review and annual report, to the Joint Independent Audit Committee, and the execution and administration of Treasury Management decisions to the CFO.
-Any proposals to approve, adopt or amend policy require the consent of the Commissioner and are matters for the Commissioner to determine. - 7.3 The Commissioner will receive: - a) A four year Treasury Strategy report, including the annual Investment Strategy, before the commencement of each financial year. - b) A mid-year report on borrowing and investment activity. - c) An annual report on borrowing and investment activity by 30 September of each year. - 7.4 In December 2017, CIPFA issued revised Prudential and Treasury Management Codes.
-CIPFA acknowledged the lateness of this issue and suggested that changes to the Codes should be implemented as soon as practicable.
-Of particular issue was the requirement for inclusion of a Capital Strategy.
-Given the requirements of such a document most Local Authorities will defer until 2019/20 to give them time to prepare the required document and go through the proper governance process to get this agreed.
-The Capital Strategy report is intended to provide the following: - A high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - An overview of how the associated risk is managed. - The implications for future sustainability.
+7.1 It is the Commissioner's responsibility under the Code to approve a Treasury Policy Statement.

+7.2 The Commissioner delegates the review and scrutiny of the Treasury Management Strategy and Policies, along with monitoring performance by receiving the mid-year review and annual report, to the Joint Independent Audit Committee, and the execution and administration of Treasury Management decisions to the CFO.
+Any proposals to approve, adopt or amend policy require the consent of the Commissioner and are matters for the Commissioner to determine.

+7.3 The Commissioner will receive:

+- a) A four year Treasury Strategy report, including the annual Investment Strategy, before the commencement of each financial year. - b) A mid-year report on borrowing and investment activity. - c) An annual report on borrowing and investment activity by 30 September of each year. - d) A Capital Strategy report providing the following: - A high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - An overview of how the associated risk is managed. - The implications for future financial sustainability.